Bihar – Culture And Tradition

-During the freedom struggle, Bihar has some greatest revolutionizes like Khudiram Bose, Prafulla Chaki and Chandrasekhar Azad.
+During the freedom struggle, Bihar has some greatest revolutionizers like Khudiram Bose, Prafulla Chaki, and Chandrasekhar Azad.

-The constitution of the United Bihar and Orissa was changed to separate the state of Bihar in 1936.
+The constitution of the united Bihar and Orissa was changed to separate the state of Bihar in 1936.
 The present form of Bihar came into existence on 01 November 1956.
-In 2000, Jharkhand was made separate state from Bihar.
+In 2000, Jharkhand was made a separate state from Bihar.

 Culture and Tradition

-Bihar is a state of the culturally most mixed population.
-We have Hindu, Muslim, Jain, Buddhists, Sikhs, Christians living here.
-Bihar has a rich cultural background to be proud of it is associated with ‘Samudra Manthan’ of the Vedic era, Sita of Rama and Karna of Mahabharata.
-People are shy, honest, helping and confident of themselves.
+Bihar is a state with the culturally most mixed population.
+We have Hindus, Muslims, Jain, Buddhists, Sikhs, Christians living here.
+Bihar has a rich cultural background to be proud of it is associated with ‘Samudra Manthan’ of the Vedic era, Sita of Rama, and Karna of Mahabharata.
+People are shy, honest, helping, and confident of themselves.

-Other festival of nation like Saraswati Puja, Holi, Ramzan, Bakrid, Mahashivaratri, Durga Puja, Diwali, Buddha Purnima, Christmas and Mahavir Jayanti are celebrated too.
+Other festivals of the nation like Saraswati Puja, Holi, Ramzan, Bakrid, Mahashivaratri, Durga Puja, Diwali, Buddha Purnima, Christmas, and Mahavir Jayanti are celebrated too.

 In Bihar major language spoken is Hindi, while Urdu and Santali are also spoken.
 Hindi is the official language of the state while Maithili, Bhojpuri, Angika, and Magahi are also widely spoken in the state.